 Dir: Stuart Beattie

 With that premise, this really should be an engaging movie, mixing slam bang action with a little political context and some well drawn relationships between the small cast.
 Oh, if only.
 The main problem with Tomorrow When the War Began is simple; it is excruciatingly dull, and there are no stakes whatsoever.
 There are two big reasons for this.
 First of all the threat, despite the fact that the invading army seem to have taken Australia within two days, feels weak.
-The villains are faceless, have no defined goal or personality, they're Asian, which is as much as we ever learn, and their pursuit of the group seems halfhearted; frequently the teens escape the invading army just by running away, and there seems to be no concerted move against them.
+The villains are faceless, have no defined goal or personality, the most we ever learn is that they're Asian.
+The villains' pursuit of the group seems halfhearted; frequently the teens escape the invading army just by running away, and there seems to be no concerted move against them.